vkremen/ORCA_Vanquisher_v1.2/README.md

 It produces a directoriesdeleted.json file, that contains log of last run of the code, e.g.:
 [{"Name":"C:\\Medtronic","Date":"10/30/2019 16:27","Success":"NOT successful"},{"Name":"C:\\Medtronic","Date":"10/30/2019 16:27","Success":"NOT successful"}]

-## Copyright (c) 2017-2019, Mayo Foundation for Medical Education and Research (MFMER), All rights reserved.
+## Copyright (c) 2017-2019, Mayo Foundation for Medical Education and Research (MFMER)
+All rights reserved.
 Academic, non-commercial use of this software is allowed with expressed permission of the developers.
 MFMER and the developers disclaim all implied warranties of merchantability and fitness for a particular purpose with respect to this software, its application, and any verbal or written statements regarding its use.
 The software may not be distributed to third parties without consent of MFMER.
 Use of this software constitutes acceptance of these terms and acceptance of all risk and liability arising from the software’s use.

 ### Contributors: Vaclav Kremen, Gregory Worrell.